Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 exit

-That confirms the ConfigMap is mounted as a Volume.
+That confirms the Pod mounts the ConfigMap as a volume.

-One of the drawbacks of using environment variables, or command-line parameters with Pods is the inability to update them while the application is running.
-However, using a ConfigMap that has been mounted as Volume provides the ability to update the configuration values without having to recreate, or restart, the Pod.
-So when you update the underlying Configmap, all mounted Volumes referencing the ConfigMap are also updated.
+One drawback of using environment variables or command-line parameters with Pods is the inability to update them while running the application.
+However, using a volume-based ConfigMap allows you to update the configuration values without recreating or restarting the Pod.
+So, when you update the underlying Configmap, all mounted volumes referencing the ConfigMap are also updated.

-Important Note It can take from a few seconds to several minutes after updating a ConfigMap mounted as a Volume for the updated values to be accessible within the running application.
+Important: It can take a few seconds to several minutes after updating a ConfigMap mounted as a volume for the updated values to be accessible within the running application.

 1. Edit the mounted ConfigMap.